 For months now, I've been focusing obsessively on the history of the Celts in Gaul and Britain: their ancient dominion, conflict, conquest and eventual subjugation by the Roman Empire.
 In part, it's a personal quest to understand a period, culture and language that fascinates me.
 I'm seeking detail for a sensed personal history there; past life, perhaps, or ancestral memory.
 The sound and rhythm of the Gaulish language, the look of dress and weapons, place names, votive inscriptions - they stir something in me.
 I follow the stirring.

 This obsession of mine is also a contemplation of disaster.
 I'm drawn over and over again to the accounts of battles lost, uprisings crushed, tribes decimated and destroyed by the inexorable tread of imperial conquest.
 Why this restless recycling of dead stories, dead languages, dead histories?
 Why this focus on the past, I've been asked by friends.
 Instinct, I answer.
 Something haunts me.
-I sense a crucial lesson buried in these histories; something that matters very much for our time, something we need to learn from the destruction of Gaul.
+I sense a crucial lesson buried in these histories; something that matters very much for our time, something we

 What are the lessons of Gaul?
 I'm still piecing it together, but I can't escape certain glaring parallels with the struggles of our time.
 It has seemed to me that we are seeing a conflict within our civilization where the survival, integrity, and sovereignty of the common people are under attack by a ruling elite.
 This ruling elite - a class of wealthy plutocrats who control the machines of war, the halls of governance, and the mechanisms of finance and industry - maintains its position through subjugating, pacifying, and exploiting populations across ethnic and national boundaries, while extracting their wealth and concentrating it in trans-national centers of hegemony.
 Does this not sound familiar?
 It's no secret that the ruling elites look to Rome as their model for a powerful and successful civilization.
 Why?
 Because the Romans won.
 The great Celtic homeland of Gaul with its fierce, indomitable tribes was brought to its knees.
 At the end of the Gallic Wars, it is estimated that the population of Gaul was reduced to one-third of what it had been.
 Whole tribes of thousands of human beings were destroyed, slaughtered or sold into slavery in other parts of the empire, while the legendary gold and agrarian wealth of Gaul flowed into Rome.
 Those who remained were quickly Romanized, their tribal systems dissolved and re-organized into the Roman system of social order.
 The Gaulish language and its neighboring Celtic tongues died out within a few centuries.